Display to header level

-Accreditation awarded by the Land Trust Accreditation Commission publicly recognizes a land trust’s ability to operate in an ethically and technically sound manner as measured by compliance with a set of indicator practices selected from Land Trust Standards and Practices (Standards).
+Accreditation awarded by the Land Trust Accreditation Commission publicly recognizes a land trust’s ability to operate in an ethically and technically sound manner as measured by compliance with a set of indicator practices selected from Land Trust Standards and Practices.
 Accreditation is voluntary.

 Land trusts seeking accreditation apply to the Commission, which conducts an extensive review process.
 Once a land trust is awarded accreditation, it must apply for renewal every five years to maintain its accreditation.
-The renewal process ensures that a land trust continues striving for maximum conformance with the Standards.
-As of 2017, there are 372 accredited land trusts nationwide, including 22 based in Pennsylvania.
+The renewal process ensures that a land trust continues striving for maximum conformance with Standards and Practices.
+As of 2019, there are over 420 accredited land trusts nationwide, including 24 based in Pennsylvania.

 This guide introduces users to the basic features of land trust accreditation.
 For land trusts interested in researching accreditation further, the guide includes links to additional resources that offer more detailed information.

 Accreditation is by no means necessary for responsible land trust work.
 Many unaccredited land trusts achieve excellence in their operations and conservation projects.
 However, many organizations benefit greatly from the attention that they must focus on their organizational systems, policies, and practices in order to prepare for a successful accreditation application.
 This focused attention can be difficult to achieve in the absence of a plan to seek accreditation.
 With that said, a land trust may reasonably decide to prepare itself for accreditation but not actually go through the accreditation process, thereby saving the additional time and resources the process would require.